Skip to content

 Auto-filled from vehicle selection.

-EPA-rated consumption without a trailer.
+Battery-out consumption without a trailer.

 Total weight of trailer plus cargo.
 Check the tongue weight too.